sara-sabr/ITStrategy/wip-tec/en/EnableLearning.md

 #### Option 2

-Propose a 4th line entry explicity outlining that career development includes time given by the employer for the employee to dedicate a specific amount of time to continuous learning and continuous improvement within their domain.
+Propose a 4th line entry explicitly outlining that career development includes time given by the employer for the employee to dedicate a specific amount of time to continuous learning and continuous improvement within their domain.

 _____